Worship and Music

 Director and Organists

 Ms Anne Friend is the Music Director, replacing Bruce Macrae, who retired at the end of October 2022.
-Margaret Pettit is our resident organist with Alan Chaffee playing on the first Sunday of each month.
+Margaret Pettitt is our resident organist, with Alan Chaffee playing on the first Sunday of each month.
 Both Margaret and Alan play classical music before and after the Sunday morning worship service.

 The Organ